Personal tools

 Poor and Homeless People

 Poorer members of society are less likely to register or participate in political life.
 Sometimes registration rules require voters to have a fixed address; people who cannot meet the requirement may effectively be prevented from registering.
 A solution may be to allow these people to use the address of a homeless shelter in their community.
-In a city with more than one electoral district, homeless people may be assigned addresses at shelters throughout the city; the result will be that they are registered in roughly proportionate numbers in each electoral district, equalizing the effect of registering this group of voters.
+In a city with more than one electoral district, homeless people may be assigned addresses at shelters throughout the city; the result will be that they are registered in roughly proportionate numbers in each electoral district, equalising the effect of registering this group of voters.

 Women